Project

 3

-• Built data quality monitoring: Fivetran webhooks → Slack alerts for sync failures
+• Built data quality monitoring: Fivetran webhooks → Slack alerts for sync failures or row-count anomalies

 4